OHI-Science/ohimanual/3_conduct_manual/request_prep_repo.md

-# Requesting your repositories (two step)
+# Requesting your repositories

+Using the OHI Toolbox and Github Repostories for your assessment is divided into two steps.
+When you decide to conduct an OHI+ assessment and even before you have defined your regions, we can immediately provide you with a prepatory Github repository (_Prep Repo_) to help you through the data exploration and region-defining stage.
+Once you have defined your regions, we will provide you with a Full repository (_Full Repo_) with pre-populated data layers extracted from the Global OHI assessment.

+## Step 1: The Prep Repo

 CNC is an example of Step 1
 Describe what’s in there
 Motivation: learn github, scripting data exploration, finalize regions (how many and spatial boundaries using ArcGIS) What could we add to its README?

  Add short description something that says: Whenever you start, you can request a prep repo that you can use to explore your data and make sure they fit with the boundaries you want.
 Now you can finalize your boundaries according to these criteria: XYZ (steal from best practices above).
 Then, we can provide the full repo templated to your spatial boundaries.